Follow-Up OS resource • Proposal follow-up template

 A practical cadence is Day 2 to 3, Day 5 to 7, Day 10 to 12, Day 14 to 18, and Day 21 as the final close-the-loop follow-up.

-Reference the proposal, ask one clear question, and make the next step easy such as approve, adjust scope, or confirm timing.
-Keep the email short.
+Reference the proposal, ask one clear question, and make the next step easy such as approve, adjust scope, confirm timing, or schedule a short review call.

-A final message that politely confirms you will close the file unless they reply, while still keeping the door open to proceed later.
+A close-the-loop message is a final follow-up that politely confirms you will close the file unless the prospect replies, while still keeping the door open to proceed later.